I love jam - making it, creating new recipes, and trying to hit the sweet spot between flavour and texture.

 So, try some jam.
 Try it in ways you’ve never tried it before.
 I hope you enjoy eating it as much as I enjoyed making it.

-Winter is a perfect time fo jams, jellies, marmalades and condiments.
-Should you have a jam emergency, visit us online and order today.
+Anytime of year is a time to enjoy jams, jellies and marmalades.
+Should you have a jam emergency, contact us through our email address.